BUNION DR

 • Better cosmetic result: Because the incisions are small, there is less visible scarring, resulting in a more aesthetically pleasing result.

-Risks of Minimally Invasive Bunion Surgery
+Risks Of Minimally Invasive Bunion Surgery

 While minimally invasive bunion surgery is generally considered safe, some risks are associated with the procedure.
 These include: